How do I raise money for my startup?

 Angel Investors: |

-An angel investor is a private individual who makes a direct investment in a startup, usually in exchange for an equity stake (typically at seed stage).
+An angel investor is a private individual who makes a direct investment in a startup, usually in exchange for an equity stake (typically at pre-seed and seed stage).
 Traditionally, an angel investor is a high net-wroth individual, and/or someone with industry expertise in the sectors they invest in. (i.e. entrepreneurs, founders, CEOs or investment bankers). |

 Angel Syndicate (Angel Networks): |